prachikotadia/RAG-Workshop/README.md

 ## 🤝 Contributing

-This is a personal project, but contributions are welcome:
+Contributions are welcome!
+Please follow these steps:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Add tests
+4. Add tests if applicable
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+---

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

 ## 🙏 Acknowledgments